syedumerahmedcode/linkedlist/readme.md

 - Time complexity of creation with one node: O(n).

 ## Searching in Circular Doubly linked list
 - TODO: Add a diagram depicting the searching algorithm for circular doubly linked list.
-(118)
+(119)
+- Time complexity of creation with one node: O(n).

+## Deletion in Circular Doubly linked list
+- TODO: Add a diagram depicting the deletion algorithm for circular doubly linked list.
+(121)
 - Time complexity of creation with one node: O(n).